Transcendental chess

 In Chess960 the back rows are mirror images, but in transcendental chess the setup of black and white is different 2,879 out of every 2,880 times (there being a 1-in-2,880 chance that both sides will draw the same setup).
 This can create inequalities in the position.
 One way to equalize these inequalities is to play a couplet: the players play two games with the same setup, one each as white and as black.
-To win the couplet, a player must win at least one game and draw or win the other.
+To win the couplet, a player must win one game and draw or win the other.
 The other way to equalize the opening positions is auction transcendental chess, in which each player bids to give their opponent extra opening moves in order to play the side of the board they want.

 In orthodox chess, innovations in opening play are increasingly hard to come by, with most good players having processed an extensive catalogue of opening moves—novelties tend to occur later in the game.
 Transcendental chess offers opening complexity and novelty immediately because every game starts in a dense and unfamiliar position.